This post may contain affiliate sales links. Please read my disclosure policy.

 They only take about 10 minutes of active time to make plus!
 They make great gifts or salad toppers.

 Hope you get a chance this week to give them a try.
 And feel free throwing a few cheerios into a bed belonging to a nemesis.
 It’ll really give you a sense of accomplishment 🙂 Lol!

-Gingerbread Candied Almonds
+Cinnamon Candied Almonds